passta-gam300-350/basil-engine/PREFAB_SYSTEM_DESIGN.md

 The prefab system builds on top of the existing scene graph:

 - Prefab hierarchies use `RelationshipComponent` and `SceneGraph` API
-- Transform propagation handled by `TransformHierarchySystem`
+- Transform propagation handled by `HierarchySystem`
 - Prefab sync respects parent-child relationships

 Example: When syncing a prefab instance: